Superconformal Monodromy Defects in $\mathcal{N}$=4 SYM and LS theory: General setup

 Next recall from the $AdS_5$ boundary analysis, with $h > 0$ we deduced in \eqref {klesszero} that $n > 0$.
 Since $M_{(1)}>0$ we deduce from \eqref{emmbcpoles} that if $0<n<\frac{1}{2}$ then $t$ is unrestricted, while if $n \ge \frac{1}{2}$ then $(-1)^t=\kappa$ and hence $s=-\frac{1}{2} \kappa$.
 Thus, we have two branches of solutions:

-Notice that the first branch contains solutions continuously connected to having no conical singularity (i.e. $n=1$) and hence continuously connected to the vacuum (with in addition the monodromy sources switched off).
+Notice that the first branch contains solutions continuously connected to having no conical singularity (i.e. $n=1$) and hence continuously connected to the vacuum with in addition the monodromy sources switched off; thus, we refer to this as the ``main branch" of solutions.
 Later we present some numerically constructed solutions with $n=1$ and non-vanishing monodromy sources, with $\varphi\ne 0$.
 We have also shown that solutions for other values of $n$ exist, including solutions on the other branch with $s=+\kappa/2$.
-We continue our analysis, for the most part, with both branches, sometimes restricting to $s=-\kappa/2$ for simplicity.
+We continue our analysis, for the most part, with both branches, sometimes restricting to the main branch $s=-\kappa/2$ for simplicity.

 In particular, when $s=-\kappa/2$, at the core we have $M_{(1)}=2+\frac{1}{n}$ and $M_{(2)}=2\kappa(1+\frac{1}{n})$.
 When there is no conical singularity on the boundary, $n=1$, we have $M_{(1)}=3$, $M_{(2)}=4\kappa$ and